-No doubt, Ngozi is married at the time of writing this Life Story.
+No doubt, Ngozi is married at the time of writing her Biography.
 Her husband is Dr Ikemba Iweala.
 Like her, he also has a profound love for knowledge.

 One amazing fact about the couples is that they have loved each other right from when they had little or no riches.

 Of course, their respect for each stood the test of time.
 Hence, it made them an idol to so many young couples in Africa.